Download Belgium Guide

 Some sectors have additional procedures (laid down in collective bargaining agreements) that could provide specific information and consultation rules, etc., which, even with multiple dismissals, do not fall under the European and national collective dismissal rules.

-When the employment contract ends, all wages that are still due must be paid without delay; they are to be paid on the first payday following the date on which the employment contract ends at the very latest. (art.
+When the employment contract ends, all wages that are still due must be paid without delay and are to be paid on the first payday following the date on which the employment contract ends at the very latest. (art.
 11 of the Wage Protection Act).

 Notice Period